Tivozanib (Fotivda)

 Talk to your healthcare team before you stop taking a cancer drug or if you miss a dose.

 You take tivozanib once a day for 3 weeks and then have a week of not taking it.
-This is for your body to recover.
 This 4 week period is a cycle of treatment Open a glossary item.

 You continue having tivozanib as long as it is working and the side effects aren't too bad.